Domestic Dreamboat

 Instructions

-• Pulse almond flour, granulated sugar, ½ cup of the powdered sugar and the salt together in a food processor until mixed.
-Add the vanilla and almond extract.
-Add the aquafaba, 2 Tablespoons at a time, processing until incorporated after each addition.
+2. Pulse 3 ¾ cups almond flour, ¾ cup granulated sugar, ½ cup of the powdered sugar, and ¼ teaspoon salt together in a food processor until mixed.
+Add 1 teaspoon vanilla and ¼ teaspoon almond extract.
+Add 5 Tablespoons aquafaba (chickpea cooking liquid), 2 Tablespoons at a time, processing until incorporated after each addition.

-• Turn the food processor to low speed.
-Add the chopped apricots and process on slow speed until the apricots are incorporated.
+3. Turn the food processor to low speed.
+Add the chopped apricots and process on low speed until the apricots are incorporated.

 Nutrition